VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 The [Actors](/documentation/api/class-actor/) that belong to the [Stage](/documentation/api/class-stage/) can receive messages that propagate through all its children.
 This allows to decouple the `PongState` and the [Actors](/documentation/api/class-actor/), that need to react to the user input, from each other.

-First, lets create the messages.
-To do that, right click the *config* folder and create a new **Messages** file and add the following messages to it:
+First, we'll create the messages.
+To do that, right click the _config_ folder and create a new **Messages** file and add the following messages to it:

 <a href="/documentation/images/tutorial/messages.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Paddle mutator"><img src="/documentation/images/tutorial/messages.png" /></a>

 In the `PongState`'s declaration, override the `processUserInput` method: